-The FCCPA provides for the resolution of complaint and investigation in the form of a consent order (with the erring undertaking).
+The FCCPA provides for resolution of complaint and investigation in the form of a consent order (with the erring undertaking).
 The consent order can be registered with a competent court.
-In addition, where an erring undertaking cooperates or assists the FCCPC in investigations pursuant to the FCCPC Investigative Cooperation/Assistance Rules & Procedure, 2021, such cooperation and assistance may result in immunity, waiver of prosecution, exercise of prosecutorial discretion or reduced penalties.

 7 Enforcement

 7.1 How does/do the consumer authority/authorities seek to enforce consumer law (for example, by administrative decision or by commencing proceedings in court)?